robatron/book-reviews/sinek_leaders-eat-last.md

 - When bad orgs present threats, people and teams become defensive, and act to protect themselves at cost of org
 - Duty of leader: create team culture free of threats and rich in camaraderie
-- Bad circle of safety = circle of threats: Layoffs, isolation, politics, shaming, intimidation, etc.
+- Bad Circle of Safety = circle of threats: Layoffs, isolation, politics, shaming, intimidation, etc.
-- Good circle of safety: Belonging, protection, honesty, caring, etc.
+- Good Circle of Safety: Belonging, protection, honesty, caring, etc.
-- Good circle of safety = team members free to effectively tackle threats to the organization
+- Good Circle of Safety = team members free to effectively tackle threats to the organization

 #### Chapter 4 - Yeah, but...